 Expand the tree to Windows components > Windows Defender Antivirus > MpEngine.

 Double-click the Select cloud protection level setting and set it to Enabled.
 Select the level of protection:

-- Setting to Default Windows Defender Antivirus blocking level will provide strong detection without increasing the risk of detecting legitimate files.
+- Default Windows Defender Antivirus blocking level provides strong detection without increasing the risk of detecting legitimate files.

-- Setting to High blocking level will apply a strong level of detection.
-While unlikely, some legitimate files may be detected (although you will have the option to unblock or dispute that detection).
+While unlikely, setting this switch to High or High + may cause some legitimate files to be detected (although you will have the option to unblock or dispute that detection).